 We own or license from third parties certain intellectual property rights necessary to develop our product candidates.
 The growth of our business will likely depend in part on our ability to acquire or in-license additional proprietary rights, including to expand our product pipeline.
 In that event, we may be required to expend considerable time and resources to develop or license replacement technology.
 For example, our programs may involve additional technologies or product candidates that may require the use of additional proprietary rights held by third parties.
 Furthermore, other pharmaceutical companies and academic institutions may also have filed or are planning to file patent applications potentially relevant to our business.
 Our product candidates may also require specific formulations or other technology to work effectively and efficiently.
 These formulations or technology may be covered by intellectual property rights held by others.
 From time to time, in order to avoid infringing these third-party rights, we may be required to license technology from additional third parties to further develop or commercialize our product candidates.
 We may be unable to acquire or in-license any relevant third-party intellectual property rights, including any such intellectual property rights required to manufacture, use or sell our product candidates, that we identify as necessary or important to our business operations.
-We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all, and as a result we may be unable to develop or commercialize the affected product candidates, which would harm our business.
-We may need to cease use of the compositions or methods covered by such third-party intellectual property rights and may need to seek to develop alternative approaches that do not infringe on such intellectual property rights which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
+We may fail to obtain any of these licenses at a reasonable cost or or neasonable terms, if at all, and as a result we may be unable to develop or commercialize the affected product candidates, which would harm our business.
+We may need to seek to develop alternative approaches that do not infringe on such intellectual property rights which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
 Even if we are able to obtain a license under such intellectual property rights, any such license may be non-exclusive, which may allow our competitors' access to the same technologies licensed to us.